ztz1989/FlowMon-DPDK/README.md

 # FlowMon-DPDK
 A DPDK software traffic monitor with fine-grained statistics.
 We aim at providing detailed statistics on both packet- and flow-level.
 Specifically, FlowMon-DPDK calculates per-flow packets/throughput, burstiness and percentiles.
 In this repository, we provide the source code of FlowMon-DPDK, which is a pure DPDK application written in C language.
+As reported from our experiments, FlowMon-DPDK achieves traffic monitoring at 10 Gpbs line rate with negligible packet losses.

+## Features of FlowMon-DPDK
+As already mentioned, FlowMon-DPDK provides both packet- and flow-level statistics.

 ## Parameters and settings
 FlowMon-DPDK follows all the design priciples of DPDK applications.
 Specifically, we devise three versions according to the DPDK programming models and multi-threading models.